zoubida-rezki/TechTitans/README.md

 # TechTitans
-Participated in a 24-Hour hackathon, codeRED genesis and won 3rd place in the PROS track with our project - FLIGHT GPT Team members - Zoubida Rezki, Khyaati Khanna, Anish bahl, Jackson Nace
+Participated in a 24-hour hackathon, codeRED genesis, and won 3rd place in the PROS track with our project - FLIGHT GPT.

+Team members - Zoubida Rezki, Khyaati Khanna, Anish Bahl, Jackson Nace